-On Tuesday 14 February, Mixmag launched our series exploring how the current UK cost of living crisis is impacting those who work, live and love dance music and club culture.
+On Tuesday, 14 February, Mixmag launched a new series exploring how the current UK cost of living crisis is impacting those who work, live and love dance music and club culture.

 We'll be adding a list of our features in publish order below, as well as a list of resources available to people In dance music and beyond who are being impacted by the cost of living crisis, we will continue to update it in the coming weeks.